TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Domenico
 Ryuta
 Thanks a lot.
-All the mod users on nexus for trying the mod and bug reports You for reading this
+All the mod users on nexus for trying the mod and bug reports.
+All the other MGSV mod authors past and current for adding to the community.
+You for reading this